Efficient Multi-Template Learning for Structured Prediction: Multiple Template Learning

-Conditional Random Fields (CRFs) and Structural SVMs can be used to model many structured prediction problems, such as sequence labeling with first-order or even higher-order linear chain, and syntactic parsing with directed tree structure.
-More general structures can be possible if a feasible inference method exists.
-CRFs are graphical models by defining conditional probability density function over the given graph structure, while Structural SVMs incorporate the structural information by defining joint feature mapping under large margin theory.
-Even though they model the same problem under different principles, they all confront the same difficulties: how to extract features from structured inputs for the learning algorithms so as to obtain better performance.
-There are lots of tasks where features are extracted by applying a set of predefined templates.
-Our proposed Multiple Template Learning (MTL) framework mainly focuses on how to efficiently and effectively manage the given set of templates and learn a better structured prediction model simultaneously.
+CRFs and Structural SVMs have already been used to model many structured prediction problems, such as sequence labeling with a first-order or even higher-order linear chain, and syntactic parsing with a directed tree.
+More general structures are possible if a feasible inference method exists.
+CRFs are graphical models by defining conditional probability density function over the given graph structure; while Structural SVMs incorporate the structural information by defining joint feature mapping under large margin theory.
+Even though two models are derived under different principles, they all confront the same challenge: how to extract features from structured input-output pairs so as to obtain better prediction performance.
+While our MTL$^{struct}$ framework mainly focuses on how to efficiently and effectively manage the given set of templates and learn a better structured prediction model, simultaneously.